PedroSantos24/Work-Projects/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Troughtout my work in financial services there was a clear necessity to open alot of word docs and printing them to their pdf form.
-However in my current employer this was done by hand.
-This little piece of software simplys does that automaticaly.
-In this specific case the word doc that is gonna be printed is located in a server and their corresponding names will now populated several drop down menus, enabling the user to select witch document in the servers folder he wants to print.
+Throughout my work in financial services, there was a clear necessity to open a lot of word docs and printing them to their pdf form.
+However, in my current employer, this was done by hand.
+This little piece of software simply does that automatically.
+In this specific case, the word doc that is gonna be printed is located in a server and their corresponding names will now populate several drop-down menus, enabling the user to select which document in the server's folder he wants to print.

-Aditionally the software will open said work doc and will find a piece of text specficif in the code (that will be the same for all the word docs in the server folder) and replace it with what the user inputs into a comboBox.
+Additionally, the software will open said work doc and will find a piece of text specified in the code (that will be the same for all the word docs in the server folder) and replace it with what the user inputs into a ComboBox.
 This is done by this simple function:

                 findandreplace(wordapp, "xxxx", comboBox6.Text);
                 findandreplace(wordapp, "22/10/2019", textBox2.Text);